lizmat/Hash-Util/README.md

     say "Hash is locked!" if hash_locked(%hash);

-Returns true if the hash and its keys are locked.
+Returns true if the hash and/or its keys are locked.

 hash_unlocked HASH
 ------------------

     say "Hash is unlocked!" if hash_unlocked(%hash);

-Returns true if the hash and its keys are unlocked.
+Returns true if the hash and/or its keys are **not** locked.

 legal_keys HASH
 ---------------